viktordanko/generic-hipster-coffee/README.md

 1. From now on run `gulp deploy` whenever you want to publish a new version.

 If you want multiple people to be able to deploy to the same domain, run `surge --add mail.your.collaborator.used.to.register.with.surge@example.com` for each.

+An actual insight is running on [Generic Hipster Coffee](https://ghc.surge.sh)